rudychung/SauSaGe/README.md

 ## Usage
 Download `SauSaGe.exe` and execute in command line interface using options.
+Must be executed from the directory where `SauSaGe.exe` is located.

 ## Options
 - `-v` or `--version` - display the application name and version